mercure-imaging/mercure/docs/usage/rules.rst

 **Processing tab**

+For rules involving processing, the "Processing" tab can be used to select the processing module or modules.
+To add a module, select it in the dropdown box and press the "+" button to add it to the end of the module list.
+Each module will be executed in order, left to right.
+Generally, the output of each module will be used as the input for the next.

-For rules involving processing, the "Processing" tab can be used to select the processing module that should be executed and to provide rule-specific module settings.
-These settings will be merged with the global module settings and will overwrite global settings if the same keys occur in both settings.
+The "settings" input provides rule-specific module settings.
+These settings will be merged with the global module settings and will overwrite global settings if the same keys occur in both.
 The settings have to be specified in JSON format.
 It depends on the individual module which settings are available.
 This information should be looked up from the module documentation.

+If you are using multiple modules, this will be used for each of the modules.

 .. image:: /images/ui/rules/edit_processing.png
    :width: 550px